 The Brain-Based Boss

-Written in a user-friendly and engaging style, ‘The Brain-Based Boss’ aims to teach leaders how to encourage their staff to: exhibit greater self discipline; develop a growth-oriented mindset and a goal focused approach to their work and to spend a greater proportion of their working day in an optimal productivity state of “flow”.
+Written in a user-friendly and engaging style, ‘The Brain-Based Boss’ aims to teach leaders how to encourage their staff to exhibit greater self-discipline; develop a growth-oriented mindset and a goal-focused approach to their work, and spend a greater proportion of their working day in an optimal productivity state of “flow”.